|Rating:||8.7 / 10|

 |Weight||2.1 / 2.5|

-My current filtration system of choice is the Sawyer Mini which both Gill and I have been using for nearly two years.
+One option that I have used in the past has been the Sawyer Mini water filter.
 This filter falls in to the physical filtration category and works by filters water though ‘U’ shape hollow filtration fibres that will filter out particles down to 0.1 micron in size.
 What this means is that this filter will remove harmful bacteria, protozoa and various cysts like Giardia but not viruses.
-Virus contamination is not a major issue in western countries so for the majority of my hiking this is my ‘go to’ filter.
+Virus contamination is not a major issue in western countries so for the majority of hikers this filter will suit your needs.

 The standard Sawyer Mini is blue in colour and typically if you are purchasing in Australia that’s what you will get (my unit is black which confuses people when they see it).